Plugin v1.5

 Cloudflare Connection

 Enter your Cloudflare Zone ID (found in the Cloudflare Dashboard under Website > Overview) and authenticate with either API Token (recommended) or Global API Key (requires your Cloudflare email).
-Click Save & Verify to validate credentials against Cloudflare’s API before storing them.
-Credentials are saved only after successful verification.
-A status panel shows Connection state (Connected / Not Verified / Not Configured), discovered Account ID, active Sync Mode, and detected Cloudflare plan.
+Click Save & Verify to validate credentials against Cloudflare’s API, confirm zone access, and audit the permissions SecureWP needs for list sync and edge WAF management.
+A status panel shows Connection state, discovered Account ID, permission-check result, and detected Cloudflare plan.
 Use Re-verify Credentials to re-test saved credentials without changing settings.

 API Token (Recommended) provides the best security model: least-privilege, revocable, and scoped to specific zones.
 Global API Key grants broad account-level access and should be used only as a fallback when token-based authentication is not available.